-In an effort to decrease the rate of childhood obesity in the United States, the USDA made changes to the National School Lunch Program, National School Breakfast Program and to the amount and types of foods and drinks allowed to be served during the school day.
+In an effort to decrease the rate of childhood obesity in the United States, the USDA made changes to the National School Breakfast and Lunch Program and to the amount and types of foods and drinks allowed during the school day.
 These foods will be replaced with more fruits and vegetables.
 A lunch must include a fruit and/or vegetable along with at least two to three other items with a total of at least three food components to count as a meal.
-Breakfast must include a fruit or juice and two other meal components to count as a meal.
+Breakfast must include a fruit or juice plus 2 components to count as a meal.
+Fried foods will be limited.